 This is the JMS endpoint type used for the "abbreviated" state messages sent by the Orchestrator.

-${\bf ducc. or chest rator. abbreviated. state. publish. rate}$ ducc.orchestrator.maintenance.rate
+${\bf ducc. or chest rator. abbreviated. state. publish. rate}$ ducc.orchestrator.maintenance.rate ducc.orchestrator.http.port

-This is the frequency in milliseconds that the Orchestrator publishes its abbreviated state.
+The interval in milliseconds between Orchestrator publications of its abbreviated state.